-How Foxconn’s ‘iPhone City’ in China crumbled under Covid riots
+China’s Covid-19 regime is undermining the world’s largest iPhone factory

-The fiasco at Foxconn Zhengzhou, Apple’s main assembler of iPhones, has shown that China’s manufacturing miracle is quickly being undone by three years of draconian Covid-19 controls.
+The fiasco at Foxconn Technology Group's Zhengzhou facility, Apple’s main assembler of iPhones, has shown that China’s manufacturing miracle is quickly being undone by three years of draconian Covid-19 controls.

 Inside Foxconn’s ‘iPhone City’: how Apple’s biggest contractor fell victim to China’s zero-Covid policy